osmosis-labs/osmosis/x/smart-account/README.md

 // Authenticator is an interface that encapsulates all authentication functionalities essential for
 // verifying transactions, paying transaction fees, and managing gas consumption during verification. type Authenticator interface {
-    // Type returns the specific type of the authenticator, such as SignatureVerificationAuthenticator.
+    // Type returns the specific type of the authenticator, such as SignatureVerification.
     // This type is used for registering and identifying the authenticator within the AuthenticatorManager.
     Type() string